 A DUI conviction in Ohio could have widespread and harsh consequences in many aspects of your social, professional and financial well-being.
 Not only will you have a permanent criminal record, you may also have to pay large fines and deal with jail time.
 This may compromise your job prospect, strain relationships and add too monetary burdens.

 Much of this can be avoided if you approach this stressful and difficult situation with the help of a defense lawyer who has a strong comprehension of the relevant laws and can defend your name in court.
 The attorneys at Joslyn Law Firm are well versed in Ohio DUI regulations and have provided proactive legal counsel to many individuals throughout the Greater Cincinnati area who have found themselves lost after a their first arrest.

 The last thing you want to do during a pending criminal investigation is drag your feet.
 Immediately getting started in finding solutions to your legal problems is paramount in achieving a favorable outcome.
 Using a calculating and factual approach to DUI cases, Joslyn Law Firm can be counted on to develop a defense strategy that considers all relevant factors while passionately arguing on your behalf.

-As a Franklin County firm that is located in Columbus, our legal team is vigorously defends adults and drivers under 21 who were charged with operating a vehicle under the influence.
-This includes residents of Gahanna, Upper Arlington, Hilliard and Whitehall.
-The firm also works with those accused of criminal offenses in Pickaway County, Delaware County, Licking County, Union County and Madison County.
+As a Hamilton County firm that is located in Cincinnati, our legal team is vigorously defends adults and drivers under 21 who were charged with operating a vehicle under the influence.
+This includes residents of Blue Ash, Sharonville, Forest Park and Springboro.
+The firm also works with those accused of criminal offenses in Clermont County, Butler County, Franklin County, Warren County and Greene County.